Recipes.net Recipes.net logo

 2. Insert a meat thermometer into the thickest part of the turkey’s thigh.

-3. Put the turkey under the broiler and close the oven door.
+3. Put the turkey under the broiler, leaving the oven door slightly ajar if recommended by your oven’s manual.

-4. Broil the turkey, rotating the pan occasionally for even browning.
+4. Broil the turkey, rotating the pan and adjusting its position for even browning.
+Broiling a whole turkey might require frequent monitoring to prevent burning.

 Let the Turkey Rest